Shaming Firms That Export Jobs Has Worked For Trump So Far

 Why did Ford change its mind?

-The move marks a departure for Ford, whose CEO last month said it was looking forward to working with the Trump administration on trade, but that it likely wouldn't change plans for its $1.6 billion factory.
+The move marks a departure for Ford, whose CEO last month said it was looking forward to working with the Trump administration on trade but that it very likely wouldn't change plans for its $1.6 billion factory.

 Now CEO Mark Fields tells NPR that Trump's rhetoric was a factor in reversing the earlier decision, but one of several factors.
 He says the carmaker was influenced by promises of new tax and regulatory reforms and the prospect of keeping jobs at home.
 "Ford is a global automaker, but our home ... is right here in the United States," he said.